jcharistech/Jorm.jl/docs/src/index.md

 The current database support include SQLite.
 + Future supporting database will include PostGreSQL, MySQL and more.

-You can use Jorm.jl as an ORM Layer with Oxygen.jl Framework to handle your database operations.
-The name `Jorm.jl` is a combination of `Julia` + `ORM`.
+You can use Jorm.jl as an ORM Layer with Oxygen.jl Web Framework to handle your database operations.
+This was part of the initial driving goals for designing Jorm.jl.

+**The name `Jorm.jl` is a combination of `Julia` + `ORM`.**

 ### Installation